didiatworkz/screenly-ose-monitoring/README.md

 <img align="right" src="http://www.atworkz.de/_git/monitor/monitoring.png">

-+ Simple administration
++ Easy administration
 + Simple overview of all players
 + Quick overview if the player is online or not
-+ Extension for the output display of the player
++ Add-on for displaying the player’s output remotely
 + [NEW] Managing Assets
 + [NEW] Add Assets
 + [NEW] Edit Assets